apache/nuttx/configs/sama5d3x-ek/README.txt

         c) I have tested only the Mass Storage Class (MSC) and not CDC/ACM.
         d) OHCI will support 3 downstream points, but I currently have only one enabled.

+      2013-8-20:  Added description to add EHCI to the configuration.
+At present, however, EHCI is still a work in progress and not ready for prime time.

   ostest:
     This configuration directory, performs a simple OS test using